kanisterio/kanister/docs/architecture.rst

 Repository Server Secrets
 =========================

-Kanister controller needs the following secrets to be created for starting the kopia repository server successfully.
+Kanister controller needs the following secrets to be created for starting the Kopia repository server successfully.
 The secrets are referenced in the ``RepositoryServer`` CR as described in  :ref:`RepositoryServer<repository_servers>`

 Location Storage Secret
 -----------------------

-This secret stores the sensitive details of the location where the kopia repository is created.
+This secret stores the sensitive details of the location where the Kopia repository is created.
 This secret is referenced by ``spec.storage.secretRef`` field in repository server CR